MICS-Lab/HistAug/CONTRIBUTING.md

 ## How you can contribute

-- 🧪 **Train HistAug on new foundation models** (e.g., UNI, CONCH, Virchow, Phikon, etc.) and share the trained weights with the community.
+- 🧪 **Train HistAug on new foundation models** (e.g. Phikon, Midnight, Keep, Hibou, ...) and share the trained weights with the community.
 - 🛠️ Improve the codebase (speed, memory efficiency, APIs, documentation).
 - 🐛 Report and fix bugs.
 - 📖 Improve documentation or tutorials.